 DR. VICTOR SCHWARTZ

-Dr. Schwartz joins The Jed Foundation as Medical Director, with over 20 years of experience as a psychiatrist working in college mental health.
+Dr. Schwartz joins The Jed Foundation as Medical Director, with 25 years of experience as a psychiatrist working in college mental health.
 He was medical director of NYU's Counseling Service, established a counseling center at Yeshiva University and was most recently University Dean of Students there.
-He was an original member of the American Psychiatric Association’s Presidential Task Force on College Mental Health and co-chair of the APA working group on legal issues in college mental health.
-Dr. Schwartz is a member of the Group for the Advancement of Psychiatry Committee on the College Student and has served as an advisor to Active Minds on Campus and Gun Free Kids.
+He was an original member of the American Psychiatric Association’s Presidential Task Force on College Mental Health, co-chair of the APA working group on legal issues in college mental health and is an APA Distinguished Life Fellow.
+Dr. Schwartz was a co-chair of the Group for the Advancement of Psychiatry Committee on the College Student and has served as an advisor to Active Minds on Campus and Gun Free Kids.
 He is co-editor with Dr. Jerald Kay, of Mental Health Care in the College Community (Wiley, 2010).
 His work has focused on crisis management, legal issues and the community/public health model in college mental health.

 Jillian Niesley’s background in cause marketing, communications and resource development in the non-profit sector spans nearly 10 years as she has worked to engage corporations and individuals alike in philanthropy.
 Most recently, she served as Director of Regional Marketing at United Way of New York City.
 In this role she oversaw several regional and national campaigns to raise awareness about social issues like poverty, hunger and literacy.
 Prior to United Way, Jillian worked at American Student Assistance, a Boston-based non-profit that supports college students as they manage their student loan debt.
 Jillian is a graduate of Emerson College where she studied Integrated Marketing Communications and Psychology and is excited to use her passion for cause marketing and industry expertise to support The Jed Foundation.